 PsycINFO This link opens in a new window

 PsycINFO, from the American Psychological Association (APA), contains more than 2 million citations and summaries of scholarly journal articles, book chapters, books, and dissertations, all in psychology and related disciplines, dating as far back as the 1800s.

 Locating print collections

-Specialist print resources and library help is available via the Medical Library (link opens in new tab).
+Textbooks and other printed books, and library help are available via the Medical Library (link opens in new tab).

 There are many other libraries in Cambridge which may also hold useful collections for your subject.

 Your college library (link opens in new tab).